Ynn/selfstar/content/getting-started.md

 Developing applications requires a minimum understanding of OSGi and iPOJO.
 The following articles contain some basic points that students should consider :

-+ [Basics about OSGi](?s=introduction&p=intro-runtime): This article reminds you of OSGi fundamentals including the notion of bundle and dynamic deployment.
++ [Basics about OSGi](?s=introduction&p=intro-runtime): This article reminds you of OSGi fundamentals.
 It also explains how our OSGi execution platform can be managed (started, stopped, observed, etc.).

 + [Basics about iPOJO](?s=introduction&p=basic-hello-world): This article presents the iPOJO component model and the associated lifecycle.
 It shows how to create and deploy components with the IDE and write a basic Hello world component.

-+ [iPOJO component instances](?s=introduction&p=component-properties): This article shows how to improve the "Hello World" component through the use of configuration properties.
-This allows to specialize the behaviour of your component instances.
++ [iPOJO component instances](?s=introduction&p=component-properties): This article shows how to improve the "Hello World" component through the use of configuration properties, which allows to specialize the behaviour of component instances.

 + [Introduction to services](?s=introduction&p=intro-services): This article introduces the notion of service, which is at the heart of OSGi dynamism.
 It shows how to implement a multilingual "Hello world" using services.

-+ [Dividing your application into multiple bundles](#): This article elaborates on the  "Hello World" and separates out the component providing services from the components using the services.
-It defines two bundles, one for the client and one for the consumer, and show hows to configure the dependencies between these bundles.
++ [Dividing an application into multiple bundles](#): This article elaborates on the  "Hello World" example and separates out the component providing services from the components using the services.
+It defines two bundles (client and consumer) and shows how to configure the dependencies between these bundles.